-Measurement of air operations at Sheboygan County Memorial Airport has always been challenging because the airport has no control tower and because there is no commercial airline Update to the Year 2045 Sheboygan Area Transportation Plan service to the airport.
+Measurement of air operations at Sheboygan County Memorial Airport has always been challenging because the airport has no control tower and because there is no commercial airline service to the airport.
 Because of this, it is difficult to obtain data on activity at the airport from private sources or from Sheboygan County, WisDOT or Federal Aviation Administration (FAA) sources.